A stellar dynamical mass measurement of an inactive black hole at redshift 2: Acknowledgments

 \subsubsection{Galaxy structural and kinematic properties}

 $R_e$ measurements were derived from the F200W MGE model using the {\tt mge\_half\_light\_isophote} routine \cite{mgefit}.
-Errors on all masses ($M_{*, \rm MW}$, $M_{\rm bulge}$, $M_{\rm stars}$) and $R_e$ include the magnification uncertainty.
-Local relic galaxies often exhibit a decline in ellipticity at large radii $R_{\rm maj} \gtrsim 5-10$~kpc, as a round outer envelope begins to dominate over the disk, and the decision of whether to include this envelope in the bulge mass is a significant source of disagreement \cite{Yildirim15,Savorgnan16}.
-We found no clear evidence of a declining ellipticity in the outer parts of MRG-M0138 to a limiting $R_{\rm maj} \sim$~12~kpc, and thus we did not attempt to model any additional component.
+Uncertainties in $R_e$ and $M_{*, \rm MW}$ are based on the magnification uncertainty; those in the dynamical masses $M_{\rm bulge}$ and $M_{\rm stars}$ also include the $1\sigma$ statistical uncertainty added in quadrature.
+Local relic galaxies often exhibit a decline in ellipticity at large radii $\gtrsim 5-10$~kpc, as round outer envelope begins to dominate over the disk, and it is debated whether this envelope should be considered part of the bulge \cite{Yildirim15,Savorgnan16}.
+We found no clear evidence of a declining ellipticity in the outer parts of MRG-M0138 to a limiting distance of $\sim$~12~kpc, measured as the semi-major axis of the isophote, so did not attempt to model any additional component.

-We defined $\sigma_e^2$ as the intensity-weighted $V_{\rm rms}^2$ within apertures corresponding to 3 different conventions: (1) the half-light ellipse of the entire system, $\sigma_e = 377 \pm 11$~\kms, (2) the half-light ellipse of the bulge, $\sigma_e = 398 \pm 12$~\kms, and (3) a narrow major-axis slit extending to the total half-light radius, $\sigma_e = 430 \pm 13$~\kms.
-These errors reflect the 3\% systematic uncertainty.
-We did not exclude the sphere of influence \cite{McConnell13} but found that doing so would have a small effect ($\lesssim 8$~\kms).
-We used definition 2 to compute $r_{\rm inf} = G M_{\bullet} / \sigma_e^2 = 164$~pc and to plot MRG-M0138 in Fig.~\ref{fig3}, where the thin error bars indicate the range of definitions 1--3.
+We define $\sigma_e^2$ as the intensity-weighted $V_{\rm rms}^2$ within apertures corresponding to three different conventions: i) the half-light ellipse of the entire system, $\sigma_e = 377 \pm 11$~\kms, ii) the half-light ellipse of the bulge, $\sigma_e = 398 \pm 12$~\kms, and iii) a narrow major-axis slit extending to the total half-light radius, $\sigma_e = 430 \pm 13$~\kms.
+These errors include the 3\% systematic uncertainty derived above.
+We did not exclude the sphere of influence \cite{McConnell13} and calculate that doing so would have a small effect ($\lesssim 8$~\kms).
+We used definition ii) to compute $r_{\rm inf} = G M_{\bullet} / \sigma_e^2 = 164$~pc ($G$ is the gravitational constant).
+Fig.~\ref{fig3} shows MRG-M0138 with the value from definition ii), and the range from definitions i) to iii).